Sweden at the Olympics: Athletics

 Sweden first competed in track and field athletics in 1896, sending 1 athlete (Henrik Sjöberg) who competed in four events.
 Sweden's first medal in the sport was a bronze in the 1900 marathon by Ernst Fast.

-Sweden has earned 21 gold and 85 total medals in athletics, its second most successful sport after wrestling (28 gold and 86 total).
+Sweden has earned 21 gold and 85 total medals in athletics, its second most successful summer sport after wrestling (28 gold and 86 total).
 Sweden has 12th most gold medals in the sport, while its total medal count would place it 8th.

 Sweden has had two medal sweeps in the sport.
 Sweden swept men's triple jump at home soil in 1912.
-Sweden also swept men's 3000 metres steeplechase in 1948, which is Sweden's most recent medal sweep in any Olympic event.
+Sweden also swept men's 3000 metres steeplechase in 1948, which is Sweden's most recent medal sweep in any Olympic summer event.

 The Swedish athlete with most titles in the sport was Eric Lemming who won 3 Olympic titles; freestyle javelin in 1908 and javelin throw in 1908 and 1912.
 He won another four medals in the 1906 Intercalated Games.
 Sweden has two double Olympic champions in the sport; John Mikaelsson won 10 km walk in 1948 and 1952 and Armand Duplantis won men's pole vault in 2020 and 2024.

 Sweden has two female Olympic champions in the sport; Ludmila Engquist won 100m hurdles in 1996 and Carolina Klüft won heptathlon in 2004.

 The Swedish athletes with most medals in the sport are Edvin Wide with five (one silver and four bronzes) won between 1920 and 1928 followed by Eric Backman with four (one silver and three bronzes), all won in 1920.

 The Swedish athlete with most participations in the sport was John Ljunggren who participated in 5 Olympic Games between 1948 and 1964, winning one gold, one silver and one bronze medal.